xavier-alexandre/xavier-alexandre/README.md

 - ⚡ Fun fact: ...
 -->

-💼 Senior Software Engineer with 8 years of experience coding distributed cloud applications, from frontend to backend, with object-oriented design and DevOps mindset.
-Passionate about well-crafted products and solving technical challenges, mentoring software engineers and influencing software standards in the world’s largest aircraft manufacturer.
+💼 I'm a senior software engineer with 8 years of experience.
+I build distributed cloud applications, from frontend to backend, using object-oriented design and DevOps.
+I'm passionate about well-crafted products and solving technical challenges, I mentor software engineers and influence software standards in the world’s largest aircraft manufacturer.

 🔥 Highly active in **Web3** development:
 - Currently [speedrunning the Ethereum](https://speedrunethereum.com/builders/0xDD14ffFAeF2E6F4889c2EDD1418fc816AB48ac26), **3/7**